 The Future of Human Rights

-In this cutting-edge analysis, Alison Brysk sets out a pragmatic reformist agenda for human rights in the 21st century.
-Tracing problems and solutions through contemporary case studies - such as the plight of refugees, declining democracies like Mexico and Turkey, the expansion of women's rights, new norms for indigenous peoples and rights regression in the U.S. - she shows that the dynamic strength of human rights lies in their evolving political practice.
-This distinctive vision demands that we build upon the gains of the human rights regime to construct new pathways which address historic rights' gaps from citizenship to security, environmental protection to resurgent nationalism, and globalization itself.
+In this cutting-edge analysis, Alison Brysk sets out a pragmatic reformist agenda for human rights in the twenty-first century.
+Tracing problems and solutions through contemporary case studies – the plight of refugees, declining democracies such as Mexico and Turkey, the expansion of women’s rights, new norms for indigenous peoples, and rights regression in the USA – she shows that the dynamic strength of human rights lies in their evolving political practice.
+This distinctive vision demands that we build upon the gains of the human rights regime to construct new pathways which address historic rights gaps, from citizenship to security, from environmental protection to resurgent nationalism, and to globalization itself.

 Drawing on the author’s extensive experience as a leading human rights scholar and activist, <i>The Future of</i><i>Human Rights</i> offers a broad and authoritative guide to the big questions in global human rights governance today.